dsi-clinic/the-clinic/admin/schedule.md

 - Send mass rejection email to students that did not match

 ### Week -1
+- Mark Week -6 on the calendar for the upcoming quarter.
 The following tasks depend upon having a list of confirmed students and projects:
 - Create Slack channels.
 Add students, mentors, and TAs
 - Create GitHub repositories.
 Add students, mentors, and TAs